ap1969/primacms-builder-template/src/content/posts/api-improvements.md

 ---
-title: 'API Improvements and New Endpoints'
+title: 'Sample Post: API Improvements and New Endpoints'
 excerpt: "We've expanded our API capabilities with new endpoints and improved documentation for developers."
 date: 'April 10, 2025'
 author: 'Emily Rodriguez'